Realme Narzo 30 Pro review: 5G capability gets more affordable in India

 Realme Narzo 30 Pro review: What is good, what’s not so good?

 The new Realme Narzo series phone has a matte plastic finish design at the back, which you might mistake for metal at first glance.
 I got the Silver Sword colour variant, which is a very subdued colour and a bit boring.
-Realme does bundle a case in the box.
+Realme does bundle a case in the box, which you can use to hide the back panel design.
 There is a Black Sword colour option too, which looks more attractive and is not flashy.

 The overall design of the phone is quite similar to the Realme Naro 20 Pro.
 But this time you get triple rear cameras and a different gradient paint job.
 The side-mounted fingerprint scanner continues, which is a better placement for unlocking the phone.
 The volume button is located on the other side of the device and is easily reachable.